Meltdown (Ash album): Background and production

 In April 2001, Ash released their third studio album Free All Angels, which was a commercial success, saving the band from the brink of bankruptcy.
 It reached number one in the UK and spawned five UK top 40 singles.
 As early as August 2001, the band were pondering what to do for their next album.
 When touring the US, they listened to a lot of rock radio.
 Frontman Tim Wheeler wanted the follow-up to be a heavy rock album with similarities to Guns N' Roses' Appetite for Destruction (1987) and Nirvana's Nevermind (1991).
 In September 2002, Ash released their first compilation album Intergalactic Sonic 7″s, which they promoted with a three-month supporting US tour with Saves the Day.
 Wheeler wrote 14 new songs after attending a February 2003 peace march.

 In March 2003, Wheeler told the NME he wanted to experiment with electronic music for the band's next album after using computers to score a short film.
 In May and June 2003, Ash embarked on their first headlining US tour in five years.
 Throughout the year, the band debuted several new songs.
 In October, Ash went to Los Angeles, California, to record their next album, staying at Julia Roberts' former home in Beverly Hills.
 Recording sessions were held at Sound City Studios in Van Nuys and at Chalice Studios in Hollywood; recordings were co-produced by Ash and Nick Raskulinecz.
 Ash worked with Raskulinecz at the recommendation of Andy Gill from Gang of Four, who told Wheeler he "got the best drum sound he's ever heard" from using Raskulinecz.

 The band also chose to work with Nick Raskulinecz because they wanted the album to have an American sound to it; according to Wheeler, American-made albums "sound better sonically", with "better engineering, better studios, so we wanted to check it out ."
 Wheeler said they recorded guitar, vocals, drums and bass in that order, which contrasted with their usual method of recording bass and drums first.
 Foo Fighters frontman Dave Grohl visited the studio a few times during the recording but the band refrained from asking him to play on any recordings; Wheeler said; "There's a whole bunch of people we could have called, but we just want to get our band's sound on record".
 Despite planning to have finished by November, the sessions continued until January 2004.
 Rich Costey mixed the recordings at Cello Studios, also in Hollywood, with assistance from Claudius Mittendorfer.
 Howie Weinberg mastered the album at Masterdisk.

+At some point during the writing and production of Meltdown the band was also approached for a partnership by LucasArts for the video game Star Wars: Republic Commando.
+The song "Clones" is featured in the credits of Republic Commando, becoming the first licensed song in the Star Wars franchise.